trungdtbk/vagrant-kubernetes-cluster/README.md

 `vagrant ssh master`

+If in Windows:

+`powershell -command "vagrant up"` and `powershell -command "vagrant ssh master"`

 `kubectl get nodes`

 To check your kubernetes cluster, you can create an nginx deployment and expose it (from port 30080) with